kilroy-code/distributed-security/README.md

 We can also encrypt a message with multiple tags, so that any *one* of the listed tags can decrypt it.
 The result is in a standard format called "JOSE [JWE general serialization](https://datatracker.ietf.org/doc/html/rfc7516#section-7.2.1)": `encrypt(message, tag1, tag2, tag3)` can be decrypted with just `decrypt(JWE, tag2)` (or tag1, or tag3).

 Distributed-Security uses this itself: the way that your tag's keys are available on all your devices is that Distributed-Security encrypts your keys for each member browser that you work on, and stores the encrypted keys in the cloud.
 Any of your browsers can then decrypt the keys, but no one else can.
-When a Web page that uses Distributed-Security tries to decrypt for your team tag, it pulls your encrypted keys' JWE, and decrypts the keys with the member key that you happen to already have in that browser (and only in that browser).
+When a Web page that uses Distributed-Security tries to sign or decrypt for your team tag, it pulls your encrypted keys' JWE, and decrypts the keys with the member key that you happen to already have in that browser (and only in that browser).
 The same happens recursively for more complex teams that you are a member of.

 (There is a subtle difference between data encrypted by a team tag and a team tag's own private keys.
 Data encrypted by a team tag is encrypted only by the one or more tags that are explicitly given in the call to encrypt.
 It is NOT encrypted by the members of those tags.
 The team's own keys are not encrypted by the team tag -- that would be circular -- but are *instead* encrypted by the list of member tags.)